 The contributions from the Military Services are the product of basic pay and normal cost percentages (NCPs) determined in accordance with the methods and assumptions approved by the Board.
-Basic pay generally increases each year, and on January 1, 2021, there was a 3.0% across-the-board basic pay increase.
-The NCPs for FY 2021 were promulgated by the Board in their July 2019 letter (and later revised in their June 2020 letter): 34.9% (full-time) and 26.9% (part-time).
-The NCPs for FY 2022 were promulgated by the Board in their June

-2020 letter: 35.1% (full-time) and 25.7% (part-time).
-The above NCPs are based on the Board's funding valuation, not the financial statement valuation, and are calculated without regard to the concurrent receipt provisions of Sections 1413a and 1414 of Title 10, U.S.C.
+Basic pay generally increases each year, and on January 1, 2022, there was a 2.7% across-the-board basic pay increase.
+The NCPs for FY 2022 were promulgated by the Board in their June 2020 letter: 35.1% (full-time) and 25.7% (part-time).
+The NCPs for FY 2023 were promulgated by the Board in their July 2021 letter: 36.9% (full-time) and 24.5% (part-time).
+The above NCPs are based on the Board's funding valuation, not the financial statement valuation, and are required by law to be calculated without regard to the concurrent receipt provisions of Sections 1413a and 1414 of Title 10, U.S.C.

-Market Value of MRF's Securities
+Market Value of the MRF's Securities

-The market value of MRF's nonmarketable, market-based securities as of September 30, 2021 totaled \$1.3 trillion.
+The market value of the MRF's nonmarketable, market-based securities as of September 30, 2022 totaled \$1.1 trillion.
 This amount is also reported on Note 5, Investments and Related Interest.